 Vice Chair: Barbara Nalls

-The Young Professional's Network (YPN) Committee selects topics, speakers, and locations for quarterly events and solicits and secures sponsors.
+The Young Professional’s Network (YPN) Committee solicits and secures sponsors for quarterly events.
+Members are responsible for selecting topics, speakers, and locations for each event.

-Members must attend quarterly meetings and call-in for monthly meetings, solicit speakers and sponsors between meetings, and attend quarterly YPN events.
-Contact staff liaison Kayla Yingling.
-For more information, visit them at gcaarypn.com.
+Members must attend quarterly in-person meetings, call-in monthly meetings, and GCAAR YPN-related events.
+Contact staff liaison Kayla Neiderer.

 Chair: Daniel Schuler